 The University will provide written notification to victims about options for, and available assistance in, changing academic, living, transportation, and working situations or protective measures.
-If victims request these accommodations or protective measures and they are reasonably available the University is obligated to provide them, regardless of whether the victim chooses to report the crime to campus security or local law enforcement.
+If victims request these accommodations or protective measures and they are reasonably available, the University is obligated to provide them, regardless of whether the victim chooses to report the crime to campus security or local law enforcement.

-When the Title IX Coordinator is notified of an incident of sexual assault, dating violence, domestic violence or stalking, he/she will contact the individual and provide them with campus-based and community supportive measures/resources and reporting options as well as a written explanation of the individual's rights and options under University Policy and the
+When the Title IX Coordinator is notified of an incident of sexual assault, dating violence, domestic violence, or stalking, he will contact the individual and provide them with campusbased and community supportive measures/resources and reporting options as well as a written explanation of the individual's rights and options under University Policy and the Law.

-Law.
 The Title IX Coordinator outreach and supportive measures are offered regardless of whether the offense occurred on or off campus.
+The University will offer and implement appropriate and reasonable supportive measures to the parties upon notice of alleged harassment, discrimination, and/or retaliation.